Title IX Sexual Misconduct Policy

 Stalking: Repetitive and menacing pursuit, following, harassing, and/or interfering with the peace and/or safety of another.

-Document Filed by a Complainant: A document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the University) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.
-Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party to the “Grievance Process” established by this Policy.
+Document Filed by a Complainant: A document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the University) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Complaint.
+Where the Title IX Coordinator signs a Complaint, the Title IX Coordinator is not a Complainant or otherwise a party to the “Grievance Process” established by this Policy.

-Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
-Such measures are designed to restore or preserve equal access to the University’s education Program or Activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University’s educational environment, or deter sexual harassment.
+Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Complaint or where no Complaint has been filed.
+Such measures are designed to restore or preserve equal access to the University’s educational Program or Activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University’s educational environment, or deter sex-based harassment.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
-The University must maintain as confidential any supportive measures provided to the Complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the supportive measures.
+The University must maintain as confidential any supportive measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the supportive measures.
 The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures.

-Investigator: The person designated by the University to carry out a formal investigation of set forth in a Formal Complaint alleging sexual harassment.
-As explained in this Policy, the Investigator has the burden to gather sufficient evidence for the Decision-Maker to render a Responsibility Determination.
-The Investigator will be one who is trained on the definition of sexual harassment, the scope of the University’s education Programs or Activities, and how to conduct an impartial investigation, free from prejudgment of the facts, conflicts of interest, or bias.
+Investigator: The person(s) designated by the University to carry out a formal investigation set forth in a Complaint alleging sex discrimination or sex-based harassment.
+As explained in this Policy, the Investigator has the burden of gathering sufficient evidence for the Decision-Makers to render a Responsibility Determination.
+The Investigator will be one who is trained on the definition of sex discrimination and sex-based harassment, the scope of the University’s educational Programs or Activities, and how to conduct an impartial investigation, free from prejudgment of the facts, conflicts of interest, or bias.

-1. TITLE IX REPORTING AND RESPONSE PROCEDURES
+II.
+TITLE IX REPORTING AND RESPONSE PROCEDURES

-Rights OF ALL STUDENTS AND EMPLOYEES
+RIGHTS OF ALL STUDENTS AND EMPLOYEES IN CONNECTION WITH TITLE IX Proceedings

-• The right, to a certain degree, to control the University-level response with a request for Supportive Measures and/or the filing of a Formal Complaint;
+• The right, to a certain degree, to control the University-level response with a request for Supportive Measures and/or the filing of a Complaint;

 • The right to initiate and/or participate in the Grievance Process described herein, which shall be consistent with due process principles, and include appropriate notices and an opportunity to present evidence and witnesses at a Live Hearing;